christian-blum/ESP32-Key-Debouncer/README.md

 KeyDebouncer myKey(19, true); // Key connected to GPIO19 and GND
 // KeyDebouncer myKey(19, false); // Key connected to GPIO19 and VCC
-// KeyDebouncer myKey(19, true, 100000, 200000); // Key connected to GPIO19 and GND, auto-repeat 10 times per second after 200 milliseconds delay
+// KeyDebouncer myKey(19, true, 100000, 200000, 1000000); // Key connected to GPIO19 and GND, auto-repeat 10 times per second after 200 milliseconds delay, tell me if pressed for more than a second

 void key_pressed() {
   Serial.println("key pressed");